* Stocks steady after two days of sharp moves

 * ADP figures softer than expected

-NEW YORK/LONDON, March 5 (Reuters) - A semblance of calm returned to world markets on Wednesday after two days of intense volatility, with the United States and Russia set to hold talks on easing East-West tension in Ukraine.
+LONDON, March 5 A semblance of calm returned to world markets on Wednesday after two days of intense volatility with the United States and Russia set to hold talks on easing East-West tension in Ukraine.

-An index of global equity shares was modestly higher, currency and bond markets stabilized and oil prices dipped again as the West stepped up efforts to persuade Moscow to pull its forces back in Crimea and avert the risk of a war.
+The West is stepping up efforts to persuade Moscow to pull its forces back in Crimea and avert the risk of a war.
 Russian President Vladimir Putin said on Tuesday that military force would only be used as a last resort.

 "Things are indeed calming down in Ukraine," said Steen Groendahl, head of global research at Nordea in Helsinki.

-The relative calm in Crimea allowed attention in Europe to drift back toward Thursday's meeting of the European Central Bank.
+The relative calm in Crimea allowed attention in Europe to drift back towards Thursday's meeting of the European Central Bank.

-The euro edged down to $1.3736, having dipped overnight.
+The euro tip-toed lower to $1.3726 having dipped overnight.
 Benchmark Bunds lost ground as the German bond market's general safe-haven appeal waned.

-Revised PMI data on Wednesday showed euro zone firms registered their fastest growth rate in over 2-1/2 years last month, though the gulf between growth in Germany and the decline in France continued to temper the mood.
+Revised PMI data on Wednesday showed euro zone firms enjoyed their fastest growth rate in over 2-1/2 years last month though the gulf between growth in Germany and the decline in France continued to temper the mood.

 In Asia, Tokyo's Nikkei climbed 1.2 percent after the S&P 500's record finish on Tuesday.

-In the currency market, the calmer geopolitical view kept the yen under pressure after a heavy reversal on Tuesday.
-The dollar was last buying 102.30 yen, moving away from a one-month low of 101.20 hit on Monday, while the euro bought 140.56 yen.
+In the currency market, the calmer geopolitical view kept the yen on the back foot after a heavy reversal on Tuesday.
+The dollar was last buying 102.48 yen, moving away from a one-month low of 101.20 hit on Monday, while the euro bought 140.57 yen.

-The Australian dollar gained to $0.8979 on revived risk appetite and data showing the country's economic growth had beaten forecasts.
+Further south, the Australian dollar gained to $0.8970 on revived risk appetite and data showing the country's economic growth had beaten forecasts.

-Australia's major trading partner, China, said on Wednesday it would maintain its economic growth target for 2014 at around 7.5 percent, as expected, and push forward with convertibility of the yuan.
+Australia's major trading partner China also said on Wednesday it would maintain its economic growth target for 2014 at around 7.5 percent, as expected, and push forward with convertibility of the yuan.

-Analysts said the statement was an indication that China would widen the yuan's trading band, further signaling a possible end to the currency's one-way appreciation .
+Analysts said the statement was an indication that China would widen the yuan's trading band, further signalling a possible end to the currency's one-way appreciation .

-Spot gold, another safe-haven asset that rose on the Russia-West tensions, gained $5.40 to $1,339.31 an ounce after dropping 1.2 percent on Tuesday.
+Spot gold, another safe-haven asset that rose on the flare up in Russia-West tensions, was steady at $1,336.45 in early European trading an ounce after dropping 1.2 percent on Tuesday.